 - Submission of the audit application form.
-This form is available from the admission office, and is distinct from the regular online application. - Payment of the application fee.
+This form is available online at www.oglethorpe.edu (keyword: audit).
+Proof of last education experience in the form of a diploma or transcript is required. - Payment of the application fee.

 Auditing students are eligible for course registration once degree-seeking Oglethorpe students have had an opportunity to register.